Date of Award:

 A small, plant-beneficial molecule, glycine betaine, is produced by wheat and other crops as a natural defense mechanism against drought and salt stress, making it a desirable nanocarrier payload for reducing detrimental side effects.
 Glycine betaine is reported to improve protein stability and photosynthesis in wheat, and these effects are known to increase in the presence of a surfactant.
 Pluronic F68 is an effective nanoparticle-stabilizing surfactant coating that can help encapsulate glycine betaine within silicon-dioxide nanoparticles and aid both glycine betaine and elemental silicon in reaching crops when added to the field.
 Here, Pluronic F68-coated silicon-dioxide nanocarriers are explored for enhancing glycine betaine delivery to wheat and the beneficial wheat-root bacterium, Pseudomonas chlororaphis O6.
 A green synthesis for Pluronic F68-coated silicon-dioxide nanoparticles is demonstrated for field-recommended doses of silicon and concentrations of Pluronic F68 that improve wheat growth by 9-12% within 5 weeks.
 The nanocarriers and all their components are nontoxic to wheat and the wheat-root microbiome for the tested concentrations.
 They were shown to effectively incorporate into wheat root epidermal cells and translocate into wheat shoots and trichomes.
 Glycine betaine, but not Pluronic-F68 is consumed by Pseudomonas chlororaphis O6 without the aid of protective nanocarriers, and may ultimately benefit from nanocarrier-assisted delivery to ensure delivery to the plant.

 Cartwright, Anthony, "Surface-Functionalized Silica Nanocarriers for Mitigating Water Stress in Wheat and Benefiting the Root Microbiome" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8803.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .